WiFi everywhere with Google Loon

 One notable example of digital twin application in construction is the BIM2TWIN project.
 Its aim is to develop a digital twin platform to support the management of construction processes.

-The BIM2TWIN platform will combine artificial intelligence with semantic data linked to a project's BIM model.
-This integration will help reduce inefficiencies, improve scheduling, cut costs, enhance on-site safety and quality, and lower the project's carbon footprint.
+The BIM2TWIN platform combines artificial intelligence with semantic data linked to a project's BIM model.
+This integration helps reduce inefficiencies, improves scheduling, cuts costs, enhances on-site safety and quality, and lowers the project's carbon footprint.

-Once finalised, the platform is expected to be rolled out across three pilot projects in France, Finland and Spain.
-In Spain, ACCIONA will lead implementation in an innovative development in Barcelona.
+The platform has been rolled out across three pilot projects in France, Finland and Spain.
+In Spain, ACCIONA lead implementation in an innovative development in Valencia.

-The platform will deliver real-time insights into the status of the building or infrastructure and ongoing works.
-It will also improve process control and execution quality, enable early detection of risks on site, optimise machinery use, and support advanced planning to anticipate the impact of changes and test alternative approaches.
+The platform delivers real-time insights into the status of the building or infrastructure and ongoing works.
+It also improves process control and execution quality, enables early detection of risks on site, optimises machinery use, and supports advanced planning to anticipate the impact of changes and test alternative approaches.

 BIM2TWIN marks a major step in construction’s digital transformation—and shows how digital twins can make building projects more efficient, safer and more sustainable.